 Out with the Dismal and Material, In with the Bright and Immaterial

-In future posts, we will explore how socioeconomics can remove the obstacles unknowingly imposed by the dismal science of economics and how the socioeconomic systems proposed for Earth will work in the same way in Mars or whatever planet humans move to.
-A positive economist, whose cognition can expand beyond the planet, will easily see that there is actually a shortage of humans needed to colonize, explore, and populate the universe, and thus, will never see his fellow-creatures as competitors for resources, nor fear general overpopulation.
+In future posts, we will explore how SORAnomics can remove the obstacles unknowingly imposed by the dismal science of Economics and how the SORAnomic systems proposed for Earth will work in the same way in Mars or whatever planet humans move to.
+A SORAnomist or a positive economist, whose cognition can expand beyond the planet, will easily see that there is actually a shortage of humans needed to colonize, explore, and populate the universe, and thus, will never see his fellow-creatures as competitors for resources, nor fear general overpopulation.